SteppinKurry/Creboot/README.md

 different charts files for each one.

 I think that's enough explanation from me for now.
 If for some reason you have any interest in using this, I wish you luck, and I hope you enjoy the little program I made.
-I had fun doing it.
+It's been fun to work on.